nachoDRT/CVI-ICAI/README.md

 - 📄 **Guide**: A ``PDF`` guide with instructions to complete the session (currently only available in Spanish).
 - 💻 **Script**: a ``.ipynb`` or ``.py`` file to complete.
 - 🎞️ **Data**: A folder containing images to process.
-- 📝 **Template**: A folder with a ``latex`` template for writing your report.

-In addition, each session includes a template used to generate the manual (you can can reuse to write your report).
+- 📝 **Template**: A folder with a ``latex`` template used to generate the guide.
+You can reuse it to write your report.
+- 📖 **README**: With links to motivate the session or to introduce the theory concepts.

 The folder lab session folder is structured as follows:

 ```bash
 .